Canine Caviar canned dog food receives the Advisor’s top rating of 5 stars.

 The Bottom Line

-Together, these figures suggest a carbohydrate content of 13% for the overall product line.
+As a group, the brand features an average protein content of 45% and a mean fat level of 28%.
+Together, these figures suggest a carbohydrate content of 19% for the overall product line.

-Free of any plant-based protein boosters, this looks like the profile of a supplemental food containing an abundance of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing an abundance amount of meat.

-Canine Caviar is a meat-based canned dog food using a generous amount of various named species as its main sources of animal protein, thus earning the brand 4 stars.
+Canine Caviar canned dog food is a meat-based wet product using an abundance amount of duck, turkey, beaver or venison as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a complete and balanced kibble may wish to visit our review of Canine Caviar dry dog food.